mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 After Next.js offered the first implementation of the React Server Components spec with [the App Router](https://nextjs.org/blog/next-13) towards the end of 2022, it became clear that there was a monumental shift on the horizon.

 RSCs unlock a whole new realm of possibilities for React; for us as UI developers, it means we can create components that are fully renderable at build-time so we don't have to pass that burden on to the client at run-time.
-But working with RSCs requires us to let go of familiar APIs like `useContext`, which in turn becomes a major blocker for using the last generation's style engines like Emotion that rely heavily on this hook for theming.
+But working with RSCs requires us to let go of familiar APIs like `React.useContext`, which in turn becomes a major blocker for using the last generation's style engines like Emotion that rely heavily on this hook for theming.

 :::info
 To learn more about RSCs, we highly recommend reading [Making Sense of React Server Components](https://www.joshwcomeau.com/react/server-components/) by Josh Comeau.